amaximov/Shapes-API/README.md

 ```

 You should see the above message as a 400-status response when posting json with curl.
 The API is working.

+## Docker

+### Local developer setup

+#### Overview

+Docker'izing development environment ensures that Python setup can run anywhere regardless of Operating System
+or local Python setup.

+There are two parts to the setup - the Docker image itself (`Dockerfile` - Linux OS, Python language runtime,
+our dependencies and source code, and the command to start it all up),
+and the development setup (`docker-compose.yml`) where we mount our local code directory
+(which includes the sqlite database data) into the container, so that we can live edit our
+source code, and the Flask app running in the container could notice the changes and reload itself
+(since it is running in debug mode).

+In development mode, Docker pulls a linux distro with latest of Python 3 installed,
+then installs dependencies for the API.

+* install both `docker` and `docker-compose`
+* run `docker-compose up` - it will build the containers if needed, and then run the app and follow the logs
+* test it as usual using the `curl` command above